In Partnership with:

 This section consists of one 2 hour examination in two parts.

-Section A: News
+Section A paper 1: News

-Section B: Media Language and Representations
+Section B paper 1: Media Language and Representations

 Magazine: The Big Issue is a set text, students will analyse and understand the social, cultural and political readings of a variety of covers in preparation for an unseen analysis essay in the exam.